Python Turtle - Lesson 3

 annoying line

-Change you code by adding the code below on lines 13, 15, 19, and 21
+Change your code by adding the lines below to lines 13, 15, 19, and 21.

 1import turtle